ddronamraju/adaptive-forecasting-ensemble/CASE_STUDY.md

 - Calibrate safety stock levels differently by segment.
 - Prioritize SKUs for promotion, markdown, or assortment review.

+## 7. Feature Engineering Toolkit

+A reusable feature engineering layer was created to standardize model inputs across the system.
+It includes lag features, leakage-safe rolling statistics, holiday proximity indicators, YoY change, and Fourier terms to capture seasonality for boosting models.

+This layer is designed to be production-compatible:
+- leakage-safe transformations (shifted rolling windows)
+- reusable function interface
+- persistence to Parquet for downstream batch scoring and training

 ## 4. Additional Modules

 Short descriptions of: